tuxrobots/tuxlwl/README.md

 Our team is constantly working on exciting robotics projects, ranging from autonomous robots playing soccer to different rescue robots, which are all participating at the RoboCup Junior.

-## Contributors

-This project is made possible by the contributions of our dedicated team members.
-Check out the [Contributors](./CONTRIBUTORS.md) section to see who has contributed to Tux-Robotics.

 ## License

 The files contained in the folder 'hardware' are licensed under the [CERN-OHL-W-2.0](./LICENSE.txt), while the rest of the repository, including the folder 'software' are licensed under the [GPL-3.0](./LICENSE_software.txt).